vygandas/github-users-display-react-redux/README.md

 ### Final objective
 1. Project starts up correctly and compiles without errors.
 2. A list of github users (avatar, login, details button) is displayed.

-    a.
-Bonus points if you can show the loading spinner before all users have been fetched.
+  * Bonus points if you can show the loading spinner before all users have been fetched.
-    b.
-Bonus points if you can make “Load more users” feature
+  * Bonus points if you can make “Load more users” feature
 3. When details button is clicked a new page with information about the user is shown.
 Fields (id, avatar, login, html_url) with a back button to go back to the initial list of users.